 We are subject to income taxes in the U.S. and numerous foreign jurisdictions.
 We have participated in the IRS Compliance Assurance Process (CAP) program since 2011.
+In July 2016, we received notification from the IRS that the review of the 2014 tax year is closed.
 All IRS examinations of our tax years prior to 2014 are closed.
-We continue to participate in the CAP program for the 2014, 2015 and 2016 tax years.
+We continue to participate in the CAP program for the 2015 and 2016 tax years.
 We are also under audit by multiple state and foreign tax authorities.